-[[]b] Represents non-recurring expense related to payments to certain pre-IPO owners in lieu of their participation in the TRA.
+[b] Represents expense, net of forfeitures, related to payments to certain pre-IPO owners in lieu of their participation in the Tax Receivable Agreement entered into on July 29, 2021 ("TRA").
 Management does not believe such costs are indicative of our ongoing operations as they are one-time awards specific to the establishment of the TRA.

-[[]c] Represents costs associated with the implementation of enterprise resource planning systems, customer resource management systems, and business intelligence systems as part of our initiative to modernize our IT infrastructure.
+[c] Represents costs associated with the implementation of enterprise resource planning ("ERP") systems, customer resource management systems, and business intelligence systems as part of our initiative to modernize our information technology ("IT") infrastructure.